Q. What is Amazon Virtual Private Cloud?

 Default VPCs are assigned a CIDR range of 172.31.0.0/16.
 Default subnets within a default VPC are assigned /20 netblocks within the VPC CIDR range.

-Q. Can I advertise my VPC public IP address range to the Internet and route the traffic through my datacenter, via the Hardware VPN, and to my VPC?
+Q. Can I advertise my VPC public IP address range to the internet and route the traffic through my datacenter, via the AWS Site-to-Site VPN, and to my Amazon VPC?

-Yes, you can route traffic via the Hardware VPN connection and advertise the address range from your home network.
+Yes, you can route traffic via the AWS Site-to-Site VPN connection and advertise the address range from your home network.

 Q. How large of a VPC can I create?

-Currently, Amazon VPC supports VPCs between /28 (in CIDR notation) and /16 in size.
-The IP address range of your VPC should not overlap with the IP address ranges of your existing network.
+Currently, Amazon VPC supports five (5) IP address ranges, one (1) primary and four (4) secondary for IPv4.
+Each of these ranges can be between /28 (in CIDR notation) and /16 in size.
+The IP address ranges of your VPC should not overlap with the IP address ranges of your existing network.

 Q. How many subnets can I create per VPC?